SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 However, if you know your way around and feel comfortable with where you need to go, then you could still take BART from SFO to Union Square.

 The final consideration is if you arrive around midnight or later.
-The last BART train leaves SFO a few minutes after midnight Monday – Saturday.
-The last train on Sunday nights is at 9 pm.
+The last BART train leaves SFO a few minutes after midnight.

-If you arrive at these times, I recommend looking at taking an Uber/Lyft or a taxi to your hotel.
+If you arrive this late, I recommend looking at taking an Uber/Lyft or a taxi to your hotel as it's easy to miss the last train if you are rushing from your gate.

 One of the options that I haven’t talked much about at all is renting a car.
 I don’t recommend this for most people.
 Parking is expensive and can add another $50 or more to your daily rate at your hotel.
 Plus, many hotels in Union Square do not have parking so you will be stuck finding a public garage to park your car.